YASHWANT98/iiitb_r2_4bit_bm/README.md

 Flop Ratio = Ratio of total number of flip flops / Total number of cells present in the design = 24/112 = 0.2143
 ```

-IF the macro sky130_vsdinv is synthesised on the design then the sky130_vsdinv will be reflected on the sythesised netlist.
+If the macro sky130_vsdinv is synthesised on the design then the sky130_vsdinv will be reflected on the sythesised netlist.

 ![](images/Post_synth_macro.png)

 ### Floorplan